anbox-cloud/discourse-docs/howto/update/upgrade-appliance.md

     update-available: true
     reboot-needed: false

-> **IMPORTANT:** While the upgrade process is active API endpoints and the dashboard will not be available.
-Anbox containers will stay active and existing streams will also not be interrupted.
+[note type="information" status="Important"]While the upgrade process is active API endpoints and the dashboard will not be available.
+Anbox containers will stay active and existing streams will also not be interrupted.[/note]

 In the command output above the `update-available` field indicates an update is available.
 The upgrade process can now be initiated by running the `upgrade` command: